zhumj/Draw-a-rose/README.md

 # Draw-a-rose
-c++ you can send this to you girlfriend/boyfriend
+VS c++ you can send this to you girlfriend/boyfriend